notthattal/FoundationsOfNLPAI/README.md

   * test_generate_response_exception - tests if the AWS service throws an exception
   * test_generate_response_json_decode_error - tests if AWS returns invalid JSON
   * test_chat_endpoint_integration - An end-to-end test with mocked AWS response

+### AI Usage

+- AI was used as a source for documentation as well as with the creation of the test suite